superjoy0502/superjoy0502/README.md

 # Hi there 👋 I am Dongwoo **"Joy" Kim** 🇰🇷🇨🇦
-I am a Korean international student currently attending University of Toronto, studying in the Fauclty of Arts and Science as a first year student.
+I am a Korean international student currently attending University of Toronto, studying in the Fauclty of Arts and Science as a second year student.

 I am interested in **Computer Science**, including specific fields such as **Game Development**, **Human-Computer Interaction**, **XR Technology**, and **Artificial Intelligence**.
 I look forward to study these fields during my years in university.